maklas/MNet-2/readme.md

 }
 ```

-5. Make ServerAuthenticator.
+3. Make ServerAuthenticator.
 It will be used to authorize new connections.
-In our example I will have up to 4 players connected at the same time and they also need a password to connect
+In this example I will have up to 4 players connected at the same time and they also need a correct password to connect
 ```java
 public class MyServerAuthenticator implements ServerAuthenticator {
     Array<Player> players = new Array<Player>();